open-mmlab/mmaction2/docs/config.md

 # Config System

-We use python files as our config system.
+We use python files as configs.
 You can find all the provided configs under `$MMAction2/configs`.

 <!-- TOC -->